pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 that have been shared, I have found it particularly interesting that we have not yet discussed together the definition of _scholarship_.
-I think we've focused too much on trying to create something appealing to the current professional community of scholars, scientists, and researchers, and I think revisiting our definitions of scholarship, science, and research is a necessary part of defining the Scholarly Commons.
+I think we've focused too much on trying to create something appealing to the current professional community of scholars, scientists, and researchers, and I believe that revisiting our definitions of scholarship, science, and research is a necessary part of defining the Scholarly Commons.

 If we go back far enough, say three or four hundred years ago, scholarly communication didn't happen in the sort of static, dissemination-oriented way